-State and federal governments should work with nursing homes, assisted living residences, and other licensed residential care facilities to move toward a single-room occupancy model, if at all possible, to help stem the spread of infectious disease and promote privacy.
+State and federal governments should work with nursing homes, assisted living residences, and other licensed residential care facilities to move toward a single-room occupancy model, if possible, to stem the spread of infectious diseases and promote privacy.
 Couples who want to share a room should be accommodated.

 All new or retrofitted nursing facilities and other settings should provide private living quarters, except when residents request to share rooms or apartments.
-States should ensure that any new facilities that are developed meet consumers’ needs and preferences.
+States should ensure that any new facilities meet consumers’ needs and preferences.